-“Liberal and Illiberal Justifications of Mass Violence Against Civilians,” in Alan Cromartie (ed.), Liberal Wars [Forthcoming]
+- “Liberal and Non-Liberal Justifications of Mass Violence Against Civilians,” in Alan Cromartie (ed.), Liberal Wars (Abingdon: Routledge, 2015) [Forthcoming]

-“Ethical Theory and the Narrative of Political Realism” [with Alex Worsnip, Yale University]
+“The Realist Narrative About “Ethics-First” Political Philosophy” [with Alex Worsnip, Yale University]

 “The Revolution is the Highest Law: Revolutionary Marxist Discourse on the Morality of Ends and Means”